Tai-Min/MODBUS-Slave-Cpp/README.md

 + data (n bytes)
 + crc (2 bytes)

-Also, the library is able to detect invalid frame and respond to it with adequate exception frame.
+Also, the library is able to detect invalid request frame and respond to it with an adequate exception frame.

 ## Usage
 #### MSlave variable initializer: